 Reflecting the Principles-Based Bond Proposal in SSAP

-This issue paper proposes that statutory accounting principles reflect the principles-based bond concepts and the specific accounting guidance for bonds (issuer obligations) and asset backed securities be captured as substantive revisions to two existing SSAPs:
+This issue paper proposes that statutory accounting principles reflect the principles-based bond concepts and the specific accounting guidance for bonds, including both issuer obligations and asset backed securities and debt securities that do not qualify as bond be captured as substantive revisions to existing SSAPs:

-SSAP No. 26R--Bonds
+SSAP No. 26R—Bonds

 SSAP No. 43R—Asset-Backed Securities (renamed from Loan-Backed and Structured Securities)

+SSAP No. 21R—Other Admitted Assets

 For SSAP No. 26R, the revisions capture the full bond definition, determining whether a security qualifies as either an issuer credit obligation or an asset backed security.
 The accounting guidance for issuer credit obligations is retained within SSAP No. 26R and is not changed with the inclusion of the bond definition.
 Other revisions include transition guidance, to reclassify debt securities that do not qualify as bonds from Schedule D-1 to the subsequent schedule and to delete the glossary as no longer necessary.

-For SSAP No. 43R, revisions have been proposed to reorder and streamline the existing guidance.
+For SSAP No. 43R, revisions reorder and streamline the existing guidance.
 Although the broad measurement concepts and requirements to assess cash flows have not changed, the guidance specific to whether collection of cash flows is probable, not probable, or pertains to a beneficial interest has been eliminated.
 Instead, the guidance has been rewritten to provide consistent guidance for the assessment of cash flows and considering the impact of prepayments.
 These revisions are not expected to result in significant deviations from past practice, as the resulting guidance is believed to be reflective of prominent past industry interpretations.
 Clarifications have been included to ensure recognition of an other-than-temporary impairment whenever a security is in an impaired state (fair value is less than amortized cost, regardless if an unrealized loss has been recognized) and there is an adverse change in cash flows expected to be collected.
 Other revisions include transition guidance to reclassify debt securities that do not qualify as bonds from Schedule D-1 to the subsequent schedule as well as to incorporate guidance that prohibits reporting ABS as cash equivalents / short-term investments and transition to reclassify any securities reported as such as of the effective date.

+For SSAP No. 21R, revisions incorporate new guidance for the accounting and reporting for debt securities that do not qualify as bonds as well as residual interests.
+These investments are reported on Schedule BA in designated reporting lines.

 In addition to SSAP No. 26R and SSAP No. 43R, Exhibit ___, details “revisions to other SSAPs.”
-This section identifies all SSAPs that have modified guidance, including revisions to SSAP No. 2R—Cash, Cash Equivalents, Drafts and Short-Term Investments to restrict ABS from being in scope and SSAP No. 21R—Other Admitted Assets, which details the guidance for debt securities that do not qualify as bonds.
+This section identifies all SSAPs that have modified guidance, including revisions to SSAP No. 2R—Cash, Cash Equivalents, Drafts and Short-Term Investments to restrict ABS from being in scope.

 History of Definition / Scope Development of SSAP No. 43R – Before the Principles-Based Definition